Kick-Ass 2 (2013)

 Nate’s Grade: C+

-Posted on September 17, 2013, in 2013 Movies and tagged aaron taylor-johnson, action, chloe grace moritz, comic book, dark comedy, jim carrey, sequel, strong heroine, super hero.
+Posted on September 17, 2013, in 2013 Movies and tagged aaron taylor-johnson, action, benedict wong, chloe grace moritz, christopher mintz-plasse, clark duke, comic book, daniel kaluuya, dark comedy, jeff wadlow, jim carrey, mark millar, sequel, strong heroine, super hero.
 Bookmark the permalink.
 Leave a comment.